 Cooper Student-Athletes Honored

-THE WOODLANDS – In lieu of the traditional year-end awards ceremony in the school’s Glenn Performing Arts Center, The John Cooper School’s Athletic Department went live and virtual with their athletic awards to honor the personal and team successes of the 2019-2020 Dragon athletics programs.
-Athletes, family members, coaches and faculty tuned into the school’s YouTube channel to attend a Night of Champions Athletic Awards Evening on May 15.
+THE WOODLANDS – For the second consecutive year, in lieu of the traditional year-end awards ceremony in the school’s Glenn Performing Arts Center, The John Cooper School’s Athletic Department went live and virtual with their athletic awards to honor the personal and team successes of the 2020-2021 Dragon athletic programs.
+Athletes, family members, coaches and faculty tuned into the school’s YouTube channel to attend a Night of Champions Athletic Awards Evening on May 14.

-Seniors Thomas Elkhoury and Alex Sims were named Athletes of the Year.
-Seniors Alexis Eckerson and Cadan Hanson were each presented with The John Cooper School Athletic Leadership Award.
+Seniors Jake Peterson and Amarachukwu Oguchi were named Athletes of the Year.
+Seniors Ben DeLoit and Jenna Braun were each presented with The John Cooper School Athletic Leadership Award.

 ATHLETES OF THE YEAR

 Athletes of the Year are chosen for their proven success and recognition in athletics, as well as for demonstrated leadership through performance and actions.

 Senior Jake Peterson earned recognition for his performances on the football and baseball fields.
 With 13 school football records including career sacks, career rushing yards and rushing touchdowns in a season, this two-year team captain on the Football Leadership Council, was lauded as one of the Houston Chronicle’s “Top 100 Football Players in Defensive Player of the Year” by the Texas Private School Podcast and a Houston Touchdown Club Ironman of the Year finalist.
 He was also named 1st Team by All VYPE and All Montgomery County 1st Team Linebacker.
 A high honor roll student, he has committed to play football and plans to study business at the University of Pennsylvania in the fall.